embedded-graphics/embedded-graphics/simulator/README.md

 ## Setup

-The simulator uses SDL and its development libraries which must be installed to build and run it.
+The simulator uses SDL2 and its development libraries which must be installed to build and run it.

 ### Linux (`apt`)